medcl/elasticsearch-analysis-paoding/README.md

 optional config `collector` can be set to `most_word` or `max_word_len`

-1.install the paoding analysis plugin and drop the config files into `config/paoding/`
+1.install the paoding analysis plugin and drop the config files(https://github.com/downloads/medcl/elasticsearch-analysis-paoding/config.zip) into `your_es_root/config/paoding/`

 2.create a index with paoding analysis config